Written by Dorcas Solomon

 But we grew up.
 We became young adults.
-We started to realize that there are “things” at stake, expectations, repercussions, and in some way these started to create questions, fears and maybe even unhappiness.
+We started to realize that there are “things” at stake, expectations, repercussions, and in a way, these started to create questions, fears and maybe even unhappiness.

 But thinking about this, fear is a natural instinct we have as humans, and nothing really can prevent them.
 However, I strongly believe that they can be dealt with to not overcome our own lives.
-I have come to realize that one way to deal with fear is love…loving yourself unconditionally, loving those around you, loving life and its beauty, and most importantly, never trying to be perfect (read how to view limitations here) .
-When the love you have for your vision is greater then the fear of not achieving it, then you will succeed.
-Sometimes fear make our imperfections shine and inhibit us from loving ourselves, mostly because all we see are weaknesses and never strength, things to work on and never great at… in this state of mind, fear and unrest rules our lives.
-I love this quote by John Lennon that sums up my though in regards to this:
+I have come to realize that one way to deal with fear is love…loving yourself unconditionally, loving those around you, loving life and its beauty, and most importantly, never trying to be perfect (read how to view limitations here.)
+When the love you have for your vision is greater than the fear of not achieving it, then you will succeed.
+Sometimes fear makes our imperfections shine and inhibit us from loving ourselves, mostly because all we see are weaknesses and never strengths, things to work on and never great at… in this state of mind, fear and unrest rule our lives.
+I love this quote by John Lennon that sums up my thought in regards to this:

 “There are two basic motivating forces: fear and love.
 When we are afraid, we pull back from life.
 When we are in love, we open to all that life has to offer with passion, excitement, and acceptance.
 We need to learn to love ourselves first, in all our glory and our imperfections.
 If we cannot love ourselves, we cannot fully open to our ability to love others or our potential to create.
 Evolution and all hopes for a better world rest in the fearlessness and open-hearted vision of people who embrace life.”

-Another aspect of fear is inferiority complex, which again builds up from weakness-based centre.
+Another aspect of fear is inferiority complex, which again builds up from a weakness-based center.
 Recently I learned about strength-based focus, which had been great.
 This example explains it well:

-How great, I never really thought about it that way.
-She (my mentor) told me her story in passing but those words stuck with me, and made an impact.
-That morning I decided to write down the things I considered being my fears, weaknesses to be exact, and created a positive affirmation for them.
-This simple act reminded me that there is really always a good side to everything, if you choose to see it.
+How great!
+I never really thought about it that way.
+She (my mentor) told me her story in passing but those words stuck with me and made an impact.
+That morning I decided to write down the things I considered being my fears, weaknesses to be exact and created a positive affirmation for them.
+This simple act reminded me that there is really always a good side to everything if we choose to see it.

-I leave you with this by one of my favourite Author, Paulo Coelho – “Don’t give in to your fears.
+I leave you with this by one of my favorite Author, Paulo Coelho – “Don’t give in to your fears.
 If you do, you won’t be able to talk to your heart.”